Tech Brief: SD-WAN for Home Offices

 Traditional remote branch offices are an extension of the Data Center network, connected over Private Intranet links (for instance MPLS).
 In the use-case of remote branch offices, Private Intranet circuits are reliable, and secure.
 However, depending on the location of the branch office, ensuring availability, and paying for a high bandwidth WAN becomes challenging.
 Issues with either can be a detriment to a good user-experience.

-Home Users / Teleworkers traditionally connect into the network over Public Internet links.
+Home Workers / Teleworkers traditionally connect into the network over Public Internet links.
 Like a traditional VPN solution, one option would be to utilize Citrix Gateway.
 It provides users with secure remote access to Citrix Virtual Apps and Desktops across a range of devices.
 In a VPN use-case, Public Internet links are often unreliable, and of poor quality.
 The quality depends on the geographic location of the teleworker, and the conditions of the last mile.
-Ensuring a high end-user experience across a questionable WAN becomes a challenge as teleworkers, and home users are introduced to the workforce.
+Ensuring a high end-user experience across a questionable WAN becomes a challenge as teleworkers, and home workers are introduced to the workforce.

 Introducing SD-WAN 110-LTE-Wi-Fi-SE